Cluster-Based Control of Transition-Independent MDPs: Choosing Cluster Assignments

-As discussed in the introduction, \eqref{optclusters} can equivalently be represented as an optimization problem subject to a partition matroid constraint, for which there exists a $(1-1/e)$ approximate algorithm \cite{calinescu2007maximizing}.
-The presented method creates a continuous approximation of the discrete objective function via random sampling, and then rounds the solution of the continuous problem to a feasible point in the matroid.
-While this method provides a close approximation to the optimal, it was not formulated specifically for MDP value functions and requires a complicated implementation for the approximation subroutines.
-In this section we will explore a more simple construction that builds upon the optimality of CVI queries on separable systems.
+As discussed in the introduction, \eqref{optclusters} can be represented as an optimization problem subject to a partition matroid constraint \cite{calinescu2007maximizing}.
+While that method provides a close approximation to the optimal, it was not formulated for MDPs and requires a complicated implementation for approximation subroutines.
+In this section we will explore a simple construction that builds upon the optimality of CVI queries on separable systems.

-In \cite{zhao2005greedy}, Zhao et. al. suggest a Greedy Splitting Algorithm (GSA) to solve \eqref{optclusters} for the minimization case that achieves an approximation $f(\hC)\leq (2-\frac{2}{k})f(\C^*)$ for monotonone submodular $f$ in $O(kN^3\theta)$ time where $\theta$ is the time to query $f$.
-This approach begins with all the agents as one cluster, and then takes for some desired number of clusters $k$, the best possible refinement of the clusters determined for $k-1$.
-Note that this method only requires computation of $V$ for some clustering configuration, which is a perfect use case for CVI.
-However, adapting GSA to a maximization problem loses the error bound guarantees due to non-negativity constraints.
-In general, the maximization of submodular functions subject to a cardinality constraint is a much harder problem than minimization \cite{calinescu2007maximizing}, and includes famous problems such as the maximum coverage problem.
+In \cite{zhao2005greedy}, Zhao et. al. suggest a Greedy Splitting Algorithm (GSA) to solve \eqref{optclusters} for minimization that achieves an approximation $f(\hC)\leq (2-\frac{2}{k})f(\C^*)$ for monotonone submodular $f$ in $O(kN^3\theta)$ time where $\theta$ is the time to query $f$.
+This approach begins with all the agents as one cluster, and then takes the best possible refinement of $k-1$ existing clusters to propose $k$ clusters.
+Note that this method only requires computation of $V$, which is a perfect use case for CVI.
+Adapting GSA to a maximization problem, however, loses the error bound guarantees due to non-negativity constraints.
+In general, the maximization of submodular functions subject to a cardinality constraint is harder than minimization \cite{calinescu2007maximizing} and includes the maximum coverage problem.

-Nevertheless, in this paper we suggest adapting GSA for value maximization of cluster assignments because it guarantees value improvement with each split, and because it only requires calls to a CVI subprocess.
-Recall the original motivations for cluster-based control: (1) \emph{a priori} constraints or agent types, and (2) to achieve better value from more sophisticated controls.
-This section focuses on the second motivation; a simple method like greedy splitting is easy to implement, only needing the existing resources to calculate $V$, and gives monotonically increasing values for increasing $k$.
+Nevertheless, we propose adapting GSA for value maximization of cluster assignments because it guarantees value improvement at each iteration and it only requires calls to a CVI subprocess.
 A maximization version of GSA is presented in Algorithm \ref{GSAR} and it will be shown that the algorithm finds clustering assignments whose values form a submodular lower bound of the optimal values of \eqref{optclusters}.